spiral/docs/components/translator.md

 > Attention, both functions will access Translator instance using global container, if you don't have global container enabled (always on in spiral framework application) your code will fail.

 ## TranslatorTrait
-Spiral framework provide much more simplistic way to localize string inside given classes, to access such functionality we can simply need use trait `TranslatorTrait` in our class (attention, global container will be used by `TranslatorTrait`, parent class must declare static method `contrainer` which already presented in most of spiral classes).
+Spiral framework provide much more simplistic way to localize string inside given classes, to access such functionality we can simply need use trait `TranslatorTrait` in our class (attention, trait will talk to Translator instance using it's singleton and global contrainer).

 ```php
 class HomeController extends Controller